Authority to Purchase

 Conflict of Interest

-District officials and employees are prohibited from recommending purchases from members of their family or businesses that employ members of their family.
+District officials and employees are prohibited from recommending purchases from members of their family or businesses that employ family members.

 Favoritism

 District officials and employees are prohibited from extending favoritism to any vendors.
-Each recommended purchase should be based upon quality, price, service, delivery and other applicable factors in full compliance with N.J.S.A.
+Each recommended purchase should be based on quality, price, service, delivery, and other applicable factors in full compliance with N.J.S.A.
 18A:18A.

 Funds, Solicitation of Gifts

-All district staff are prohibited from soliciting funds, materials, goods, supplies, favors and other items of value from vendors doing business with the Morris Hills Regional District Board of Education.
+All district staff are prohibited from soliciting funds, materials, goods, supplies, favors, and other valuable items from vendors doing business with the Morris Hills Regional District Board of Education.

 Criminal Code Citations